Esperance Museum Donations

 - How do I donate an item to the Esperance Museum?

-If you wish to donate an item to the Museum, please complete a Donation Form (please note you need to download and save the form to your computer) providing your contact details along with information about the item you would like to donate.
+If you wish to donate an item to the Museum, please complete a Donation Proposal Form providing your contact details along with information about the item you would like to donate.
 Provide as much information about the item as you can including photographs, associated documentation, personal knowledge and history.

 Museum staff will contact you and either discuss your donation further, or let you know whether or not your item is suitable for the Esperance collection.
 It can be a lengthy process to assess items and we appreciate your patience as we give your offer thorough and complete attention.